 H264 Video Compression IP

 The ITU-T H.264 recommendation, also known as Advanced Video Coding (AVC), is an in-force video compression standard that was developed in response to the growing need for higher compression of moving pictures.
 It has been leading video applications to a new era for over 15 years.
-Alma Technologies invested a great R&D effort to develop expertise and produce this broad range of H.264 IP cores that perform exceptionally well in a very wide variety of applications and requirements.
+Alma Technologies invested a great R&D effort to develop expertise and produce this broad range of H.264 IP cores that perform exceptionally well in a very broad range of applications and requirements.

-Our H.264 cores are remarkably easy to operate, ready to encode video right out of the box.
+These H.264 cores are remarkably easy to operate, ready to encode video right out of the box.
 They have very simple and comprehensive video data and programming interfaces.
 They accept uncompressed video data in planar, interleaved, or macroblock scan format and output standalone, standard compliant, Annex B NAL byte-stream.

 Using the H.264 Encoder cores is simple via an intuitive interface